dedupeio/dedupe/docs/Variable-definition.rst

     {'field' : 'address', 'type' : 'Address'}

-Install the `dedupe-variable-address <https://pypi.python.org/pypi/dedupe-variable-address/0.0.0.1>`__ package for Address Type.
+Install the `dedupe-variable-address <https://pypi.python.org/pypi/dedupe-variable-address>`__ package for Address Type.

 Name Type
 ^^^^^^^^^

-An 'Name' variable should be used for American names.
+A 'Name' variable should be used for American names.
 It uses the `probablepeople <http://probablepeople.readthedocs.org/en/latest/>`__ package to split apart an name string into components like give name, surname, and generaaddress number, street name, and generational